uilleann-pipe-tools/mandrels/README.md

 you have chosen very low tolerances.

 # Known Issues
 - Changing the length of the mandrel can displace dimensions in the technical drawings.
 You will potentially need to move or remove and replace dimensions.

-# Credit and Inspriation
+# Credit and Inspiration
 Thank you to the following people:
-- Tim Britton for the idea of using round nose pliers in the first place when making staples
+- Tim Britton for the idea of using round nose pliers in the first place when making staples, which he details in his book <u>My Method</u>
-- Makoto Nakatsui for a post of his where he showed the idea of forging a staple eye around a template with wire crimpers
+- Makoto Nakatsui for a post of his where he showed the technique of forging a staple eye around a mold with the crimping jaws of wire strippers
-- Bill Haneman for staple designs, and all things reeds
+- Bill Haneman for staple designs, the idea of CNC bulk cost estimates, and all things reeds
-- Lukas Emanuel for the initial idea of 3D printing of mandrels in steel!
+- Lukas Emanuel for the initial idea of 3D printing mandrels in steel
+- Alex McCullen for motivating the drive for a more perfect staple

 # License
 Licensed under the TAPR Open Hardware License (www.tapr.org/OHL)